Abuse & Spam

 - Tap or press and hold the comment you want to report

 When you report an inappropriate comment, your report is anonymous and your information isn't shared with the person whose posted the comment.

 If someone leaves an inappropriate comment on your photo/video, you can delete it.

 If you're using Instagram on the web (ex: on a computer or web browser) and you see something that isn't following our Community Guidelines, you can either report the account of the person who posted it or report the post.

-- To report a post, click under the post and then click Report inappropriate and follow the on-screen instructions.
+- To report a post, click below the post.
+Then click Report inappropriate and follow the on-screen instructions.

 We worked with ConnectSafely.org on the following answer.
 For more information and advice please visit www.connectsafely.org/safety-tips/tips-to-prevent-sexting.

 Sharing nude or sexual photos/videos is a violation of Instagram’s Community Guidelines, so the simplest answer you can give someone is, “No. It’s not allowed on Instagram.”
 But beyond Instagram, it’s important to think about how it would impact you if nude or sexual photos/videos of yourself got out of your control.
 This can happen the instant someone shares a photo or video.
 Sometimes people make mistakes, play stupid jokes, or act in anger and share things they shouldn’t.